Agent incidents don’t look like “bad chat.” They look like unauthorized actions.

 |---|---|---|---|

 - Constrain actions.
-Prefer a small set of typed tools (e.g., create_ticket, issue_refund) over general “run SQL” or “send email.”
+Prefer a small set of typed tools (for example, create_ticket and issue_refund) over “run arbitrary SQL” or “send any email.”

 - Make state explicit.
-Persist workflow state (order ID, policy version, approvals) so retries are safe and reproducible.
+Persist workflow state (IDs, policy version, approvals) so retries are safe and explainable.

 - Budget everything.
-Cap tool calls, tokens, and time.
-“Fail fast and safe” beats “try forever.”
+Cap tool calls, tokens, and wall time.
+Safe failure beats endless retries.

 - Instrument by default.
-If you can’t explain a bad run in 2 minutes with a trace, you’re not ready for volume.
+If you can’t diagnose a bad run quickly from a trace, you’re shipping guesswork.

-- Start with a single workflow and a narrow intent set (e.g., 10–20 ticket categories).
+- Pick one workflow and a narrow intent set.

 - Build a scenario bank from real historical data and label outcomes.

-- Implement tool allowlists, least-privilege credentials, and approval gates.
+- Ship allowlists, least-privilege credentials, and approval gates before expanding scope.

-- Run offline evals on every change; require a “release note” documenting deltas.
+- Run offline evals on every change; require a short release note that describes what changed.

-- Expand intents only after you hit cost and incident targets for 2–4 weeks.
+- Expand intents only after you can sustain your reliability, cost, and incident targets over time.

-For engineers, the most tactical improvement is to enforce structured outputs and typed tool calls.
-Even a minimal schema reduces ambiguity and downstream parsing failures.
-Here’s a simplified example pattern teams use in Python with a strict JSON contract for actions:
+The most tactical engineering improvement: structured outputs plus typed tool calls.
+Even a simple schema eliminates a lot of ambiguity and brittle parsing.
+Here’s a minimal Python pattern using a strict JSON contract for actions:

 from pydantic import BaseModel